sourcegraph/codeintellify/README.md

 - When clicking a token, pins the tooltip to that token
 - Highlights the hovered token

+You need to provide your own UI component (referred to as the HoverOverlay) that actually displays this information and exposes these actions to the user.

 ## Usage

 - Call `createHoverifier()` to create a `Hoverifier` object (there should only be one on the page, to have only one HoverOverlay shown).
-- The Hoverifier exposes an Observable `hoverStateUpdates` that a consumer can subscribe to, which emits all data needed to render the `HoverOverlay` React component.
+- The Hoverifier exposes an Observable `hoverStateUpdates` that a consumer can subscribe to, which emits all data needed to render the HoverOverlay
 - For each code view on the page, call `hoverifier.hoverify()`, passing the position events coming from `findPositionsFromEvents()`.
 - `hoverify()` returns a `Subscription` that will "unhoverify" the code view again if unsubscribed from